icgc-dcc/dcc-release/dcc-release-job/dcc-release-job-annotate/SNPEFF_DB_UPGRADE.md

 	unzip snpEff_latest_core.zip
 	```

-4. Add information about we are going to build to `snpEff/snpEff.config` file.
+4. Add information about the database we are going to build to the `snpEff/snpEff.config` file.

 	```
 	# DCC